mylesmmurphy/prettify-ts/README.md

 Prettify TS works by creating and loading the entire Abstract Syntax Tree (AST) of the file into memory.
 This is true even for simple types.
 The time taken can increase with the complexity and size of the types in the file due to the computation involved in parsing and traversing the AST.

+The extension attempts to cache the project after the first preview, which should greatly improve the speed of previews.

 ## Disclaimer

 Prettify TS is currently, at best, a working proof of concept.
 The project is still in its early stages of development and may have limitations or bugs.